bg-write/chatGPT-cheatsheet/README.md

 ### Building An API

 - I need an API built with Express.js to return the list of products.
 Each product should have attributes like ID, title, description, price, and imageURL.
-  - Modify the code and retrieve the products from a MongoDB database
+  - Modify the code and retrieve the products from a MongoDB database.
-  - Use TypeScript in this code
+  - Use TypeScript in this code.
-  - Generate this API using Python and FastAPI ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))
+  - Generate this API using Python and FastAPI. ([Mosh](https://www.youtube.com/watch?v=sTeoEFzVNSc))

 ### Natural Language Programming